 Weekly system checks and distribution samples are tested for chlorine residuals to ensure a minimum of 0.20 mg/L of free chlorine is found at the furthest points in the distribution system.
-Residuals were above the minimum threshold for all sample locations and dates.
+Residuals were above the minimum threshold for all sample locations and dates, except for a reading of 0.15 mg/L of free chlorine at the Brash PRV on July 15.
+The line was flushed to bring the residual up to acceptable levels.

-At least once per month, samples are collected at 10 monitoring stations for microbiological testing, including 3 sites in east Enderby, 4 sites in west Enderby, 3 sites in central Enderby.
-Monthly samples are also collected at the Shuswap Well and the Water Treatment Plant effluent point, as well as at both water sources.
-No Coliforms or E. Coli - which are measured in Colony-Forming Units (CFU) - were detected at any of the sample points with the following exceptions:
+At least once per month, samples are collected at 11 monitoring stations within the distribution system for microbiological testing.
+Monthly samples are also collected at the Shuswap Well and the Water Treatment Plant effluent point.
+No Coliforms or E. Coli - which are measured in Colony-Forming Units (CFU) - were detected at any of the sample points within the distribution system.